 The good news is that a small amount of THC is required to achieve considerable therapeutic effects safely.
 Small THC doses are the reasoning behind “microdosing,” a method of using medicinal cannabis in minimal THC doses to achieve therapeutic value without the high associated with cannabis use.
 Physicians believe microdosing is especially beneficial for older adults.

-Microdosing is the use of cannabis at a dose lower than that which might cause impairment, either as a tonic to promote health and prevent disease or relieve symptoms.
+Microdosing is the use of cannabis at a dose lower than what might cause impairment, either as a tonic to promote health and prevent disease or relieve symptoms.
 The entire medical marijuana concept revolves around microdosing patients.
 Patients want to feel better, not get high.

 2. Easier to Personalize the Doses

-What justifies a microdose varies from person to person, depending on physiology, the sort of cannabis product chosen, among other factors.
+What justifies a microdose varies from person to person, depending on physiology and the sort of cannabis product chosen, among other factors.
 Depending on the patients’ conditions, the medical professional will typically advise them to select cannabis products with a specific THC to CBD ratio.

 Professionals also suggest using CBD oil or tincture under the tongue, which is both well-tolerated and effective.
 Sublingual ingestion of CBD is the best method for achieving exact dosing down to the lowest increments.